Bayesian Optimization of Hyperparameters from Noisy Marginal Likelihood Estimates: Bayesian optimization of hyperparameters

 \subsection{Bayesian optimization}

-Bayesian optimization is distinct from other optimization methods in that it constructs a probabilistic model for $f$, which it then uses to solve the optimization problem.
-The main use of a probabilistic model on $f$ is that we can quantify the uncertainty of our function in different regions of the function space to select optimal future evaluation points.
-Such utility functions are referred to as acquisition functions in the Bayesian optimization literature (see e.g. \citealp{brochu2010} and \citealp{snoek2012practical}) and are generally denoted by $a(\boldsymbol{x})$.
+Bayesian optimization (BO) is an iterative optimization method that selects new evaluation points using the posterior distribution of $f$ conditional on the previous function evaluations.
+More specifically, BO uses an \emph{acquisition function}, $a(\boldsymbol{x})$, to select the next evaluation point (\citealp{brochu2010} and \citealp{snoek2012practical}).

-An intuitively sensible acquisition rule is to select a new evaluation point that maximizes the probability of obtaining a higher function value than the current maximum, $f_{max}$, i.e. the \emph{Probability of Improvement} (\emph{PI}):
+An intuitively sensible acquisition rule is to select a new evaluation point that maximizes the probability of obtaining a higher function value than the current maximum, i.e. the \emph{Probability of Improvement} (\emph{PI}):

-where $f_{max}$ is the maximum value of the function obtained so far. $m(\mathbf{x})$ and $s(\mathbf{x})$ are the posterior mean and standard deviation of $f$ in the point $\mathbf{x}$, conditional on the available function evaluations, and $\Phi$ denotes the cumulative standard normal distribution.
-The PI criterion will choose the point which is most probable to give an improvement but does so without regard to the size of the improvement.
-For this reason, the \emph{Expected Improvement} (\emph{EI}) is usually preferred:
+where $f_{max}$ is the maximum value of the function obtained so far.
+The functions $m(\mathbf{x})$ and $s(\mathbf{x})$ are the posterior mean and standard deviation of the estimated Gaussian process for $f$ in the point $\mathbf{x}$, conditional on the available function evaluations (see (\ref{eq:posteriorGP})), and $\Phi$ denotes the cumulative standard normal distribution.